Request for Quote – Standard

 • it is an essential for in-company training program for junior members

-• it adds flexibility in facilitating the transfer of personnel from one job to another in case of vacation or workload
+• it adds operational flexibility in facilitating the transfer of personnel from one job to another in case of vacation or workload

 • last but not least is useful in explaining to outside departments what and how things are done